hongshuochen/2021Fall-EE538-HW2/README.md

  The function should
 - find the kth largest number of the vector, called pivot. (k counts from 1, e.g. the 1st largest means the largest number in the vector.)
-- then rearrange the vector such that all the numbers smaller than the pivot will be on pivot's left side in ascending order and all the numbers larger than the pivot will be on pivot's right side in descending order.
+- then rearrange the vector such that all the numbers smaller than the pivot will be on pivot's left side and all the numbers larger than the pivot will be on pivot's right side.

 Example 1:\
-Input: vector is {1,2,3,4,5,6,7}, and k is 3.\
+Input: vector is {7,3,4,6,5,2,1}, and k is 3.\
-Output: {1,2,3,4,5,7,6}\
+Output: {3,4,2,1,5,7,6}\
-Here the pivot is 5.
+Here the pivot is 5, which is the 3rd largest number in the vector.

 Write several tests using GTest for your function in [tests/q7_student_test.cc](tests/q8_student_test.cc).